 Thursday, March 21, 2013

-Chauncey Bird Canniff
+Biography of Chauncey B. Canniff

-· Chauncey Bird Canniff
+Chauncey B. Canniff

-· Prominent among the industries of Manistee County are its milling enterprises, and the men who have worked in that line have contributed effectively to the advancement of their communities.
+Prominent among the industries of Manistee County are its milling enterprises, and the men who have worked in that line have contributed effectively to the advancement of their communities.
 The Copemish Roller-mill Company, of which Mr. Canniff is President, has established and successfully conducted a flourishing business, and has gained a reputation for progressive methods and reliable dealings.

-Mr. Canniff was born in Litchfield, Hillsdale County, Michigan, April 7, 1846, and was the son of Stephen and Maria (Bovee) Canniff, both of whom were born in New York State.
+Mr Canniff. was born in Litchfield, Hillsdale County, Michigan, April 7, 1846, and was the son of Stephen and Maria (Bovee) Canniff, both of whom were born in New York State.
 He is one of a family of three sons and three daughters, five of whom are still living.
 Susan M. is the wife of Joel M. Valentine; Helen married James Dicks; Chauncey B., of this sketch, was the next in order of birth; Charles B. is a resident of Oregon; and Julia L. is the wife of George Lovejoy.

 The father of our subject was a farmer by occupation, and in order to carry on that vocation more profitably he located in Michigan, making the trip here in 1840.
 For a short time he lived in Wheatland, Hillsdale County, and then, returning to his home in the East, remained there until 1844, when we again find him a resident of Michigan.
-On his return hither he carried on farming near Litchfield, were he died in 1876, aged sixty-four years.
+On his return hither he carries on farming near Litchfield, where he died in 1876, aged sixty-four years.
 His good wife survived him until 1887, when she, too, passed away, aged sixty-seven years.
-They were devoted members of the Congregation Church, in which the father served as Deacon and Trustee.
+They were devoted members of the Congregational Church, in which the father served as Deacon and Trustee.
 Among his fellow-townsmen he was very popular, which fact was evidenced by his election to the State Legislature in 1866.
 For a period of two years he filled that responsible position, representing his constituents in a manner highly satisfactory to them.
 For eleven years he was Supervisor of his township, and socially was highly regarded as a man of integrity.

-Chauncey B. Canniff was reared upon his father’s farm in Hillsdale County, and when quite young attended the district schools of that locality.
-Later, however, he supple- mented the knowledge there gained by a course in the village schools.
-For two years after attaining his majority he lived at home, and then, starting out in life for himself, purchased a tract of eighty acres of land in Berrien County, near Three Oaks.
+Chauncey B. Canniff was reared upon his father's farm in Hillsdale County, and when quite young attended the district schools of that locality.
+Later, however, he supplemented the knowledge there gained by a course in the village schools.
+For two years after attaining his majority he lived at home, and then, starting out in life for himself, purchased a tract of eighty acres in Berrien County, near Three Oaks.
 A year later he sold this farm, and with the money thus obtained bought forty acres in Cass County, where he made his home for about three years.

-February 15, 1874, Mr. Canniff came to Cleon Township, then a part of Waxford County, but now within the bounds of Manistee County, where he became the proprietor of a quarter-section of land, and this he placed under excellent tillage, and still has in his possession.
+February 15, 1874, Mr. Canniff came to Cleon Township, then a part of Wexford County, but now within the bounds of Manistee County, where he became the proprietor of a quarter-section of land, and this he placed under excellent tillage, and still has in his possession.
 His marriage, February 18, 1869, united him with Miss L. W. Perry, daughter of Peter and Rhoda (Shulters) Perry, and to them were born three sons and two daughters.
 Those living are Faith L. and Perry F. Mr. and Mrs. Canniff are worthy members of the Congregational Church, and he is serving as Deacon and Trustee in the church at Copemish.
 He is greatly interested in Sunday-school work, and for twenty-four years was Superintendent of that department of church work.

 It was the 26th of April, 1890, that Mr. Canniff came to Copemish.
 The previous winter he had aided in the erection of the flouring-mill, and is now the President of the company that operates the concern.
-Since coming to this place he has given his undivided attention to securing the success of the business.
+Since coming to this place he has given his undivided attention to securing the successes of the business.
 The mill has a capacity of fifty barrels of flour per day, and in connection with this the company has a feed mill and buckwheat stone.
-The officers, besides our subject, are R. Williams, Vice-President: and F. W. Clark, Secretary and Treasurer.
+The officers, besides our subject, are R. Williams, Vice-President: and F.W.
+Clark, Secretary and Treasurer.

-· More on Chauncey B Canniff
+More on Chauncey B. Canniff

 This picture was taken around 1900.
 In the back row are the son and daughter, Frank Perry Canniff and Leila Faith Canniff.
 In the front row is wife, Lemira Wilmuth Perry, and Chauncey Bird Canniff.

-US Postmaster Appointments for the Copemish Area
+U.S. Postmaster Appointments for the Copemish Area (1871-1954)

 Name

-PO Location
+P.O.
+Location

 Appointment